-1. Lectures will provide an introduction to the module, explain the basic methods of ethical reasoning and identify the strengths and weaknesses of different ethical theories and provide information about using the internet to search for scientific literature, including use of PubMed database
+1. Lectures will provide factual information to explain the basic methods of ethical reasoning.
+Identify the strengths and weaknesses of different ethical theories and provide information about using the internet to search for scientific literature, including use of PubMed database.

 2. Seminars will provide students with the opportunity to develop their data handling skills using Excel spreadsheets and to deliver an oral presentation on a scientific topic.

 3. Practicals will provide experience of laboratory work; information presented in practicals will include knowledge and understanding of the underlying principles of essential practical techniques and laboratory health and safety.
 Students will gain hands-on experience of a range of practical techniques and safe laboratory practice.
 Practical classes will allow students to develop skills in recording and analysing biological data, carrying out scientific calculations and using computers.
 Practicals also provide an opportunity for students to ask questions and exchange ideas with peers, demonstrators and academic staff in a relatively informal setting.
 Skills practiced include critical thinking, data synthesis, numeracy & use of computer application.